nwnxee/unified/Plugins/SQL/Migration_Guide.md

 ```

-The simple, straight forward converted version using exising code as much as possible and with copious comments:
+The simple, straight forward converted version using existing code as much as possible and with copious comments:

 ```cpp
 //This is a silly, non-sensical function.